Scion-Kin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 su command switches users
-whoami command  prints out the current user groups command prints out the group the current user belongs to
+whoami command  prints out the current user groups command prints out the group the current user belongs to sudo chown command changes the owner of a file touch command creates an empty file